Karan0005/simple-developer-guide/README.md

 4. **Understanding Development Ecosystems** – Get insights into diverse fields like Web, Mobile, and Desktop development, each offering unique challenges and career opportunities.
 5. **Know the Roles in Software Engineering** – From Frontend to DevOps to QA, explore the variety of roles in tech, with tips on what each one entails and how to get started.

-### 💻 Core Developer Skills—From Frontend to Backend
+### 💻 Core Developer Skills: From Frontend to Backend

 6. **Master Data Structures & Algorithms** – Tackle the most important DSA concepts with practice questions that scale from beginner-friendly to advanced.
 7. **Frontend Development Essentials** – Learn how to build visually stunning and high-performance applications using Angular, NgRx, and TypeScript, with tips on structure and design.